 Scholars & Alumni

-First in their family to attend college.
+First to attend college.
 First to lead in so many ways.

-Meet current students and alumni who are blazing new trails with support from the Kessler Scholars
+Meet current students and alumni blazing new trails with support from the Kessler Scholars

-The vision of the Kessler Scholars Collaborative is to develop and connect a diverse network of first-generation scholars who will lead and shape the world for generations to come.
-From pursuing internships to working in campus research labs and serving as critical mentors to younger students, the students and alumni who are at the center of the Kessler Scholars Program show how meaningful support across the college journey can transform lives.
+The vision of the Kessler Scholars Collaborative is to support and connect a national network of first-generation scholars who will lead and shape the world for generations to come.
+From pursuing internships to working in campus research labs and serving as mentors to younger students, the students and alumni at the center of the Kessler Scholars Program show how meaningful support across the college journey can transform lives.

 Erykah Pasha